azerion/bluestack-sdk-ios/Home.md

     NSLog(@"MNGAds failed initialization");
 }
 ```
+### MAdvertiseBeacon

+If you plan on using Beacon in your app, please follow our [MAdvertiseBeacon guide].

 ### Timeout
 The time given to the ad view to download the ad data.
 After this time, the dispacher stops the ad server running (with failure) and move to the next.